• My Practice

 X-rays FAQs

-Dental x-rays are an important part of your regular dental check-up.
-They help your dentist to see any issues that may not be visible during a regular examination, ensuring they can treat them early on.
+Dental x-rays, where appropriate, will be taken as part of your dental examination to aid a full diagnosis.
+They help your dentist to identify any anomalies that may not be visible during a visual examination, ensuring they can treat them appropriately.

 What are the different types of dental x-rays?

-The frequency of dental x-rays varies from person to person, depending on your individual needs and dental history.
-Your dentist will tell you how often you should have dental x-rays based on your dental health.
+The frequency of dental x-rays varies from person to person, by referring to the latest guidelines your dentist will advise you how often you should have dental x-rays based on your dental condition and history.